-How Does the Law Determine Whether a Person Is an Employee or Contractor?
+What Determines Whether a Person Is An Employee or Contractor?

 Understanding What Differentiates An Employee From An Independent Contractor and How Legal Rights Are Affected